Scale-by-scale kinetic energy budgets in multiphase turbulence: Numerical tools and post-processing procedures

 Statistics are computed using the post-processing library \texttt{PyArcher} which comes as a submodule of the \texttt{archer} code.
 Instead of computing the explicit form of the different terms of the KHM equation which are given in Appendix (Eqs. \eqref{eq:KHM_av_T}, \eqref{eq:KHM_av_LGLG} and Eqs. \eqref{eq:KHM_av_LG}), we use Eq. \eqref{eq:KHM_general} where all terms of the NS equation are extracted directly from the code.
 This was found to be the most computationally efficient and accurate.
 The two-point statistics are computed using homemade routines which work on GPU using OpenACC directives.

 In previous studies from the literature \citep{Dodd2016,CrialesiEsposito2022,TrefftzPosada2023}, it is not mentioned how conditional averages are computed.
-Here, the phase indicator is defined from the distance function used in the levelset method which we note $\Psi$.
-However, since the code is based on a staggered Cartesian grid, we have decided to interpolate the levelset field (a cell-centered quantity) at the same position as the velocity components, i.e. at the faces of each computational cell.
-Three different face-centered levelset fields are thus obtained, one for each velocity component.
+Here, the phase indicator is defined from the distance function used in the level-set method which we note $\Psi$.
+However, since the code is based on a staggered Cartesian grid, we have decided to interpolate the level-set field (a cell-centred quantity) at the same position as the velocity components, i.e. at the faces of each computational cell.
+Three different face-centred level-set fields are thus obtained, one for each velocity component.
 These are noted $\Psi_s^i$ for each direction $i$.
 The phase indicator function for the liquid phase can subsequently be defined as $\phi_L = 1$ where $\Psi_s^i > 0.5dx$ and for the gas phase, $\phi_G=1$ where $\Psi_s^i < -0.5dx$.
 This shift of $0.5dx$ either in the liquid or gas phase was imposed in order to exclude the cells where the interface (and hence the surface tension term) is present.

 The budget of the KHM equation is closed up to about $10^{-3} \varepsilon_f$.
 As a projection method is used to enforce the incompressibility condition, the resolution of the NS equation is bounded by the residual of the Poisson equation, which is of the order of $\mathcal{L}_2(\nabla\cdot\vect{u})\sim 10^{-9}$.
 This constitutes a small yet finite source of error.
 The second source of error arises from the transport term in the NS and therefore the KHM equations: in our code, we solve the transport term for $\rho \vect{u}$ using the Rudman scheme, which needs to be converted to get the transport term for $\vect{u}$.
 This operation is likely to come with some error which remains complicated to evaluate.
 The last, and probably the most dominant, loss of precision can be rooted to the angular averaging operation which requires to interpolate the Cartesian $(r_x, r_y, r_y)$ coordinates to the spherical coordinates $(r, \theta, \varphi)$ as described in \eqref{eq:angle_av}.
 More details on this operation can be found in \cite{Thiesset2020a}.